kalterBebapKacke/SubTextHighlight/README.md

 The only really new parameter is **`highlight_word_max`** (`int | None`, *required*, default=`0`), which controls how many words should be highlighted.
 If this argument is 0, then only one word will be highlighted.

 ## effects_args
 Controls the effects that should be applied to the subtitles.
-Currently only fadeIN/fadeOUT is supported

 - **`fade`** (`tuple[float, float]`, *optional*, default=`(0.0, 0.0)`):
   - Controls the fade-in and fade-out durations.